wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/users`

 **Description:**
-Retrieves the authenticated user's information.
+Retrieves an array of all user's usernames.

 **Requires:**
 A valid JWT in the `Authorization` header.